What Is a Postpartum Compression Garment?

 Maternity Compression Free Through Insurance

-Motif Maternity Compression are FDA-listed medical devices designed to provide support and relief for pregnant and new moms.
+Mama Strut’s Maternity Compression are FDA-listed medical devices designed to provide support and relief for pregnant and new moms.
 These garments may be covered by your insurance.
-Here’s how you find out.
+Place an order today, and The Breastfeeding Shop will walk you through EVERY step of the process.